selbitschka/zfs-backup/README.md

 If you use type 'ssh' you need to specify Host, Port, etc.
  --ssh_host [hostname]          Host to connect to.
  --ssh_port [port]              Port to use (default: 22).
- --ssh_user [port]              User used for connection.
+ --ssh_user [username]          User used for connection.
 If not set current user is used.
  --ssh_key  [keyfile]           Key to use for connection.
 If not set default key is used.
  --ssh_opt  [options]           Options used for connection (i.e: '-oStrictHostKeyChecking=accept-new').